Deftones invite fans to 'White Pony' 20th anniversary listening party

 The Californian band’s third record was released on June 20, 2000.
 Album track ‘Elite’ secured the band a Grammy for Best Metal Performance at the 43rd awards.

-Those listening in LA can join the event from 6pm local time on Monday, while UK listeners will have to stay up until 2am local time to catch the listening party.
+Those listening in LA can join the event from 6pm local time on Monday, while AU listeners can tune in at 11am on Tuesday (June 23) to catch the listening party.
 Fans in Mexico can tune in from 8pm local time (see full details above).

 The news comes after Deftones announced a reissue of ‘White Pony’ featuring a new remixed version of the LP called ‘Black Stallion’, which includes a contribution from DJ Shadow.